udacity/cypress-axe/README.md

 Allows you to configure the number of violations that will cause the assertion to fail.
 This should be used as a temporary measure while you address accessibility violations, but can help validate that you're not regressing as you progress towards 0 violations.

+###### countTotal (optional, defaults to false)

+Allows you to configure if the `failureThreshold` is measured against the count of unique issues or the count of total issues.
+By default, it is measured against the unique number of violations, rather than the total.
+Similar to the `failureThreshold`, this should only be used as a temporary measure.

 ### Examples

 #### Basic usage